Info icon

 --query 'Return'

-02 The command output should return true if the request succeeds.
-Otherwise, it should return an error:
+02 The command output should return true if the command request succeeds:

 true

-03 Run authorize-security-group-ingress command (OSX/Linux/UNIX) to add the inbound rule removed at the previous step with a different set of parameters in order to restrict access on TCP port 11211 to trusted entities only (IP addresses, IP ranges, or security groups).
-To add an ingress rule that allows authorized access on UDP port 11211, replace tcp with udp within the --protocol command parameter value.
-To create and attach custom inbound/ingress rules to the selected Amazon EC2 security group based on your access requirements, use one of the following options (the command does not produce an output):
+03 Run authorize-security-group-ingress command (OSX/Linux/UNIX) to add the inbound rule removed in the previous step with a different set of parameters in order to restrict access on TCP/UDP port 11211 to trusted entities only (IP addresses, IP address ranges, security groups, or prefix lists).
+To create and attach custom inbound (ingress) rules to the selected Amazon EC2 security group based on your access requirements, use one of the following options (the command output should return true if the command request succeeds):

 aws ec2 authorize-security-group-ingress